TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Experiments

 Next, we evaluate camera parameter estimation on our Synthetic Dataset.
-Tab.~\ref{table:pose-Synthetic} shows the estimation errors from CF-3DGS, COLMAP, and our approach.
-Note that CF-3DGS uses the camera FoV estimated by COLMAP.
-We find that our estimated camera FoVs and poses are comparable to those of COLMAP, and the camera pose error is 10 times smaller than that of CF-3DGS.
-Fig.~\ref{fig:render-phase} visualizes our estimated poses in different stage.
-Thanks to the joint optimization and the back-propagation of the gradient of the camera parameters during the optimization, our approach is able to combine these two tasks, thereby reducing the input requirements for training.
+Tab.~\ref{table:pose-Synthetic} shows the estimation errors from CF-3DGS, SFGS, COLMAP, and ours.
+Note that CF-3DGS and SFGS use the camera FoV estimated by COLMAP.
+We find that our estimated camera FoVs and poses are comparable to those of COLMAP, and the camera pose error is 50 times smaller than baselines.
+Fig.~\ref{fig:render-phase} visualizes our estimated poses in different stages.
+Thanks to the joint optimization based on global track and the back-propagation of the gradient of the camera parameters, our approach is able to combine these two tasks, reducing the input requirements.

-\textbf{Algorithm Efficiency.} All experiments are conducted on a single RTX 4090 GPU.
-The processing times for CF-3DGS and NoPe-NeRF, averaged over all scenes, are approximately 1.5 hour and 20 hours, respectively.
-Since we optimize all parameters, including those from the camera, simultaneously, our approach takes less than 1 hour and uses less than 12GB of GPU memory on average.